 While every restaurant needs generalized equipment (such as a commercial refrigerator, oven, freezer, coolers, stainless steel counters and more), you’ll still require those peculiar to your niche.

 The last thing you want is for your supplies to be past their expiration date.
-By getting high quality freezers and true refrigeration products you know that you’re not wasting food, and, therefore, money.
+You know that you’re not wasting food and, therefore, money by getting high-quality freezers and true refrigeration products.

 #2.
 Buy adequate restaurant equipment and supplies.

 Your equipment is another crucial part of the operation.
-Sure, it sounds like a bit of cliché, but a piece of kitchen equipment isn’t simply a conventional work tool, it also saves you time and money.
+Sure, it sounds like a bit of a cliché, but a piece of kitchen equipment isn’t simply a conventional work tool.
+It also saves you time and money.